gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registering-model-runs/establishing-required-entities.md

 ## When to create and when to reuse

-The [registry](../registry/index.html) contains various types of entities.
-Some entities reference persistent and reusable _things_ such as:
+The [registry](../registry/index.html) contains various types of things.

+Some entries refer to persistent things (continuants) which can participate in multiple activities or events, such as:

 -   agents
     -   people